Men in Ireland die, on average,

 men engage in risk behaviours that can be seriously hazardous to their

-support the health needs of men.
+awareness-raising body which promotes the health needs of men.

 The Men's Health Forum in